Air transports of heads of state and government: Malaysia

 Malaysia's Prime Minister and Yang di-Pertuan Agong (Ruling Monarch) travel aboard aircraft operated by the Royal Malaysian Air Force.
 For this purpose, an Airbus ACJ319 named Perdana 1 was purchased in 2007, and an Airbus ACJ320 named Perdana 2 in 2015.
 Other fixed wing aircraft in use include a Dassault Falcon 900, a Bombardier Global Express BD-700, and a Boeing 737-800 BBJ.
+For long trips, the Malaysian PM also flies on a special chartered Malaysia Airlines Airbus A350-900 in 'Negaraku livery'.

 Maldives

 The government uses commercial aircraft for travel.
 In addition, the President has been known to use aircraft from the Saudi Government for religious trips.

 Nepal

 The present President of Nepal, Prime Minister of Nepal, and other senior government officials travel on regular scheduled commercial flights or chartered flights by either Nepal Airlines or Himalaya Airlines.
 There is no plane used specifically for VIP operations.